Fontanez History, Family Crest & Coats of Arms

 The surname Fontanez was first found in Castile, an important Christian kingdom of the Middle Ages.

-Important Dates for the Fontanez family
+Early History of the Fontanez family

 This web page shows only a small excerpt of our Fontanez research.
 Another 113 words (8 lines of text) covering the years 1185, 1576, 1680 and 1640 are included under the topic Early Fontanez History in all our PDF Extended History products and printed products wherever possible.